 How does the conduct process operate?

-Will I be notified if my child has to appear in front of the conduct board?
+Will I be notified if my child has to attend an individual hearing?

 Are conduct hearings similar to court hearings?